DIY Wood & Steel Console Table

 So after three coats, let it dry then add your pipe…just slide it through your perfectly drilled holes…because you probably let your husband do it like me or you are superwoman with a drill 😉 and then place the caps on each end to keep it in place.

-Adding the Casters to the Wood and Steel Console Table
+Adding the Casters to the DIY Console Table

 Oh, after all that hard work and sweat, maybe tears…LOL…bring that baby inside and decorate her up!!!
 She’s all yours, feel free to stare!!!!